 a.
 Granulated sugar

 Often referred to as table sugar.
 This is refined sugar, which is most commonly used in all our baking.
-The two main sources of sugar are cane sugar and beet sugar.
-Normally, it doesn’t matter which we use in our baking, so chances are you’ve used both.
+In fact, the two main sources of sugar are cane sugar and beet sugar.
+And, normally, it doesn't matter which we use in our baking, so chances are you've used both.

-It helps cookies spread, adds crispness, often creates textures on the cookie and even caramelizes.
-This sugar is perfect when creaming batters as it aerates the batters during the creaming process giving us a light and airy cake.
+In addition, it helps cookies spread, adds crispness, often creates textures on the cookie and even caramelizes.
+Also, this sugar is perfect when creaming batters as it aerates the batters during the creaming process giving us a light and airy cake.

 b.
 Superfine sugar

-You can buy thick or fine grain.
+You can also buy thick or fine grain.
 Fine-grain, also called caster sugar, is often recommended in baking because it dissolves easily in batter or during creaming.
-It tends to produce light and tender cakes.
-You can make your own superfine sugar by simply pulsing granulated sugar in the food processor a few times.
+As a result, it tends to produce light and tender cakes.
+And, you can also make your own superfine sugar by simply pulsing granulated sugar in the food processor a few times.

 c.
 Powdered sugar

-Perfect to use for dusting on baked goods, preparing buttercreams, making glazes for cakes and cookies.
-While there are a few recipes that use powdered sugar, it cannot be used as a substitute for granulated sugar.
+Therefore, it's perfect to use for dusting on baked goods, preparing buttercreams, and making glazes for cakes and cookies.
+And, while there are a few recipes that use powdered sugar, it cannot be used as a substitute for granulated sugar.

 2. Brown sugar